mui/material-ui/docs/data/material/guides/pigment-css/pigment-css.md

 <AnyComponent sx={{ fontSize: 12, color: 'red' }} />;
 ```

-Note that if you want to use the `sx` prop on an HTML element, you'll need to augment the `HTMLAttributes` interface:
+If you use the `sx` prop on an HTML element, you'll need to augment the `HTMLAttributes` interface:

 ```js
 type Theme = {